What does XRechnung mean?

 X Create and editinvoices

 munich enterprise software has developed a solution to create Xinvoices directly in the SAP ERP system.
-This allows invoices to be sent according to the German XInvoice format to be generated immediately during invoicing with SAP.
-Companies that work with SAP can easily install the SAP Add-In, which converts an SAP invoice into an XML invoice.
+This allows invoices to be sent according to the German XInvoice format to be generated immediately in the course of invoicing with SAP.
+Companies that work with SAP can easily install the SAP add-in, which converts an SAP invoice into an XML invoice.
 The software solution for Xcalculations is modular and therefore allows individual components to be used.
 This allows an adjustment in terms of functionalities and prices.
 In addition, the software for X-bills can be implemented into the existing IT system of the company according to the individual requirements.

 Software solutions for Xcalculations offer these functionalities in particular: